cytham/nanovar/README.md

 This project is licensed under GNU General Public License - see [LICENSE.txt](https://github.com/cytham/nanovar/blob/master/LICENSE.txt) for details.

-## Simulation datasets
+## Simulation datasets and scripts used in the manuscript
 SV-simulated datasets used for evaluating SV calling accuracy can be downloaded [here](https://doi.org/10.5281/zenodo.2599376).
+Scripts used to generate the simulated datasets as well programs for tools' comparisons are avaialble [here](https://github.com/benoukraflab/nanovar/tree/master/scripts).